paraschetal/RoboCrack/README.md

 # RoboCrack
->A script that ckecks whether your password is weak or not.
+>A script that checks whether your password is weak or not.
 It was inspired by the social-engineering based password cracker used by Elliot Alderson in the Mr.Robot tv-series.

 ## Usage
 ```$ python robot.py```